Don't gawk or give food: Wandering elephants near China city - WTMJ

 When and how the elephants will be returned to the reserve isn’t clear.

-Elephants are the largest land animals in Asia and can weigh up to 5 metric tons.
+Elephants are the largest land animals in Asia and can weigh up to 5 tons.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.